 Receiving and Handling Reports

-Reports are received into the inbox that the Report Type the user selected when they submitted their report (SMS messages will automatically go into your primary inbox), when this happens, the admins that have permission to access the inbox will receive an email notifying them of a new message, along with a link to access the report directly.
+Reports will be sent to the default inbox unless the user selects a different inbox on the form when submitting a report (SMS messages will automatically go into your default inbox), when this happens, the admins that have permission to access the inbox will receive an email notifying them of a new message, along with a link to access the report directly.

 To access reports through the web interface, sign-in to your account and select Access on the Whisper Service.
-You will then be presented with the list of inboxes where you can see how many new reports/messages you have, select an inbox and then click the message you want to manage.
+You will then be taken to the Whisper Reporting Dashboard.
+Click on the 'Reports' icon to see how many new reports/messages you have, select an inbox and then click the message you want to manage.

 When you access a report, you will be able to see some basic message details in the Report tab, this will display the following details: